th2-net/th2-docs/content/common/infrastructure/infra-components/th2-infra-mgr.md

     href: "https://github.com/th2-net/th2-infra"
 ---

-`th2-infra-mgr` (from th2 infrastructure manager) is the component in the [th2 infra components](../infra-components).
+**infra-mgr** (from th2 infrastructure manager) is the component in the [infra components](../infra-components).
 It is installed alongside with the th2 framework infrastructure.
-Basically, th2-infra-mgr is the one of middle steps of interaction between user and Kubernetes cluster in building system for tests.
+Basically, **infra-mgr** is the one of middle steps of interaction between user and Kubernetes cluster in building system for tests.

 <!--more-->

 ## Functionality

 The th2 infra components control all infrastructure of th2 environments, from RabbitMQ exchanges to Kubernetes Pods.
 As for **infra-mgr**, it interacts with the **infra-schema**, **infra-editor**, and with Kubernetes cluster during process of changing th2 environment.

 [![img](/img/boxes/exactpro/infra-mgr/infra-mgr-functionality.png)](https://www.plantuml.com/plantuml/png/VP71QiCm38RlUWgTDXYai5qsnYY5ibFPfTVIWs8hYMbi5rc1zUsdrApPO2mNnvy-IJzuKvH4fpZ2o9sYPfJG3ue-23iDEG4ST7XgGkg46lP1i-3RtPcJ2-FwY5ImmfzQxAiZ9QVg684kZvu5Yniu4XvWyIk2nZveyoSNS5aOVBWc80b6nf1E1Mxp6vTJ5_hLnP8V0UocaaVSJIrBOhK6yAJKKc7SKYcKl110pOgDD6kSKxxYkn6i0M0cpMIbUhVgdid_WRSvHcjp0wMU2rJ3X6MzIH-Kg6TC5BcSoN7vLzlkxnVXbjXM2PCodlXIXpm0f6oWpQevOkuM6H1ttngICBfhhqShj1Vy_JuXpG0VLyzepNQ-0DivpuQD_Krn_080)

 **infra-mgr** receives necessary information about th2 environment from an **infra-schema** which describes a target state of cluster via a set of `.yaml` config files.

 Also, there is **infra-editor**, which can be called visualization of **infra-mgr**. **infra-editor** is a web based GUI for working with th2 state.
 When user saves new state in GUI, it firstly changes **infra-schema** and then, processes go like **infra-schema** was changed manually.

 ### Infra schema

 **infra-mgr** continiously reads **infra-schema** for updates.
 Also it can apply changes to the **infra-schema**, in some configuration cases.

 ### Kubernetes cluster